hrafid/ResumeSorter/README.md

 * **Poor Performance of Traditional Models:** Models like Random Forest, SVM, Naive Bayes, Logistic Regression, and K-Nearest Neighbors and others yielded unsatisfactory results in resume categorization. **Accuracy 52-71%**.
 * **BERT's Superior Context Understanding:** BERT’s advanced contextual understanding and transfer learning capabilities significantly improved classification accuracy and adapted well to our specific dataset. **Accuracy 77%**
 * **Similar Results with RoBERTa:** RoBERTa delivered performance close to BERT, validating our choice of transformer models. **Accuracy 80%**
-* **DistilBERT's Accuracy Boost:** DistilBERT enhanced accuracy even further while maintaining efficiency in training leading to lower training time.
+* **DistilBERT's Accuracy Boost:** DistilBERT enhanced accuracy even further to **Accuracy 83%** while maintaining efficiency in training period leading to lower training time.
 * **More Ideal for Small Datasets:** DistilBERT’s fewer parameters and light weight model lead to better generalization on our small dataset, thus reducing chances ofoverfitting.
 * **Fast Predictions:** Its lightweight nature ensures quicker training and prediction contribute to lowering time and space copmlexity, making the model more efficient for practical use.

+#
 ## Developing the Categorization Model

 ### Dataset
-* A resume pdfs dataset [Link](data) was utilized in order to train the model
+* A resume pdfs dataset [Link](https://drive.google.com/file/d/1gpUMjHtnOGQoiItBYe-q8AUUbdMgzmHK/view?usp=sharing) was utilized in order to train the model
 * Class distribution of the dataset:

-## Developing the Categorization Model

-### Dataset
-* A resume pdfs dataset [Link](data) was utilized in order to train the model
-* Class distribution of the dataset:
+#
 ![fig](figures/class_distrbution.png)

 ### Cleaning data